wantyapps/Site/README.md

 * Change directory to the cloned repository with the command `cd Site/`

-* Install the required packages with the command `npm install express && npm install path`
+* Install the required packages with the command `npm install`

 ### Running